Invoke-IR/PowerForensics/README.md

-Get-ForensicShellLink - gets ShellLink (.lnk) artifacts by parsing the file's binary structure Get-ForensicSid - gets the machine Security Identifier from the SAM hive Get-ForensicTimezone - gets the system's timezone based on the registry setting Get-ForensicTypedUrl - gets the Universal Resource Locators (URL) that have been typed in the Internet Explorer browser Get-ForensicUserAssist - gets the UserAssist entries from the specified volume Get-ForensicWindowsSearchHistory - gets the search terms that have been searched for using the Windows Search feature
+Get-ForensicShellLink - gets ShellLink (.lnk) artifacts by parsing the file's binary structure Get-ForensicSid - gets the machine Security Identifier from the SAM hive Get-ForensicTimezone - gets the system's timezone based on the registry setting Get-ForensicTypedUrl - gets the Universal Resource Locators (URL) that have been typed into Internet Explorer Get-ForensicUserAssist - gets the UserAssist entries from the specified volume Get-ForensicWindowsSearchHistory - gets the terms that have been searched for using the Windows Search feature
 ```

 #### Application Compatibility Cache